Siege of Malmö: Prelude

-Battle
+On 3 June, the Danish army moved towards Malmö, which received reinforcements from a contingent from Münster including both cavalry and infantry, along with eight cannons.
+Fersen, realizing that Malmö would eventually be besieged, undertook all available precautions, and by the beginning of the siege, he had 2,277 soldiers in the town and castle, of which 1,463 were fit for service.
+Additionally, he organized around 500 men from the town's population into a burgher militia of four companies in total.

+Siege

+On 10 June, the Danes fired a triple Danish salute, the Swedes responding with a double Swedish salute, and thus the siege began.
+As night fell, the Danes began digging trenches and constructing bastions in order to get closer to the city.
+On 13 June, heavy artillery arrived from Copenhagen, and Fersen quickly disrupted the siege works, sending a squadron of cavalry to harass the Danes, killing many.
+A similar raid happened on 18 June, when 60 men under regimental quartermaster Willensen captured several Danish officers and soldiers.
+At 5:00 a.m, another raid occurred, where Lieutenant Colonel Fritz Wachtmeister raided a Danish bastion with 250 cavalry and 150 musketeers, allegedly killing 100 including four officers, also bringing back one prisoner.

 The bombardment became more intense on the evening of June 25, and at 1 o'clock on the morning of June 26 the battle began with a diversionary attack on the Malmö Castle (Swedish: Malmöhus slott), followed by two frontal assaults on the city, one at the southern gate (Söderport) and one at the eastern gate (Österport).

 The Danes used fascines, ladders and pontoons to cross the moat.
 After fierce fighting Danish forces under the command of Siegfried von Bibow were able to break through the defense close to the eastern gate.
 However, as soon as Danish troops reached the crest of the town wall the Danish artillery ceased firing, which gave the Swedish defenders the opportunity to man their guns.

 The Swedish artillery soon began firing on Danish troops making their way across the moat, which inflicted several casualties on the advancing Danish troops and made it impossible for the Danes to bring reinforcements to von Bibow.
 Inside the town, von Bibow didn't have enough troops to force his way to the gate and open it, and eventually he and all his men were cut down by Swedish soldiers and civilians.
 Another attack on the other side of the eastern gate made it to the crest of the wall before being repulsed, while the attacks at the southern gate failed to even cross the moat.

 After the failed siege, on July 5 the Danish army began its retreat north to the town of Landskrona, where they would engage the Swedish at the Battle of Landskrona.